 Put the boot and the cuff together

-- (Optional) Pin in place any pom-pom trim, ric-rack, or ribbon along the bottom of the cuff.
+• (Optional) Pin in place any pom-pom trim, ric-rac, or ribbon along the bottom of the cuff.

-- Sew along the edge of each stack about 1/2 inch from the bottom of the topper to hold everything together. **You’re doing one boot stack at a time here.
-So in the end you will have 2 pieces with toppers attached like you see in the 4the picture below.
+• Sew along the edge of each stack about ½ inch from the bottom of the topper to hold everything together.
+You're doing one boot stack at a time here.
+So in the end you will have 2 pieces with toppers attached like you see in the 4th picture below.

-Step 8: Sew you homemade Christmas stockings together
+Step 8: Sew your homemade Christmas stockings together

 Step 9: Make a hanging loop for your stocking

-- To make the loop that will hold your stocking on the mantle or on a hook take your piece of fabric and fold each long end to the center and then fold in half.
+• To make the loop that will hold your stocking on the mantel or a hook, take your piece of fabric and fold each long end to the center and then fold in half.

 TIP: It’s best to angle your loop a little bit so when it hangs the toe of the stocking faces down a little bit.